-18 For example, in France, train servicing and driving for the South-East TGV and the Atlantic TGV require two train companions per trainset and one driver per train fragmented.
-For this reason, this section will rely on other sources in order to briefly discuss the most relevant stylized facts regarding the external costs of HSR.
+18 For example, in France, train servicing and driving for the South-East TGV and the Atlantic TGV require two train companions per trainset and one driver per train (which may include one or two trainsets).
+In other countries, this configuration is different.